Human Resources

 The integrity of a regular position once created is critical.
 When a department wants to change a position, it should only be reclassified if both the duties and responsibilities fundamentally change the job.

-A position should not be modified if the following criteria are true:
+A regular position should not be modified if any of the following criteria are true:

 • If the lifespan of the work changes resulting in a different employee sub-type (e.g., cannot edit a position from nonpermanent to regular, or vice versa), unless the position is vacant and has never been filled.

-• When the position remains in the same major organization and the work is moving from one position to another.
+• The position remains in the same major organization and the work is moving from one position to another.

-• When the position’s personnel type changes between the following categories:
+• The position’s personnel type changes between the following categories:

 • Staff